-ee: The letter team ee is very reliable and says long e.

-ea: The letter team ea says long e approximately 2/3 of the time, and is the primary sound of ea.

-i_e: Long i because of the silent e.

-igh: The letter team igh also says long i, and is a reliable letter team.

-ow: The ow team can make the sound of long o, this group of ow words have the long o sound.

-eu/ew; ui/ue: These letter teams say long u, although the y sound of long u is dropped after certain consonants.

-Native English words do not end in i, or u, the u will change to a w in eu/ew and the i changes to an e in ui/ue.
+- ee: The letter team ee is very reliable and says long e. - ea: The letter team ea says long e approximately 2/3 of the time, and is the primary sound of ea. - i_e: Long i because of the silent e. - igh: The letter team igh also says long i, and is a reliable letter team. - ow: The ow team can make the sound of long o, this group of ow words have the long o sound. - eu/ew; ui/ue: These letter teams say long u, although the y sound of long u is dropped after certain consonants, and will say long oo instead of yoo. - Native English words do not end in i, or u, the u will change to a w in eu/ew and the i changes to an e in ui/ue.

-The organization of these 2 letter vowel teams is actually fairly logical and easy to learn.
+The organization of these 2 letter vowel teams is actually fairly logical and easy to learn, see the link below for 40L's sound charts and vowel charts.5